 I hold a master’s degree in Clinical Rehabilitation Counseling from Portland State University with a focus in chronic illness and disability.
 I have additional training and experience in Child-Centered Play Therapy, Child-Parent Relationship Therapy, Grief Counseling, Existential Humanistic Psychotherapy, and Vocational Rehabilitation Counseling.

 I am a passionate advocate and community leader.
-I am the founding President of the Oregon Association for Multicultural Counseling and Development, serve as the Secretary of the Oregon Counseling Association, and served on the American Counseling Association Anti-Racism Taskforce in 2020.
+I currently hold a Governor-appointed, Senate-confirmed position on the Oregon Board of Psychology.
+I am the founding President of the Oregon Association for Multicultural Counseling and Development, served as the Secretary of the Oregon Counseling Association, and served on the American Counseling Association Anti-Racism Taskforce in 2020.

 I am the proud daughter of Muslim immigrants and am a first-generation college student.
 My mission is to center the voices of Black, Indigenous, POC, Disabled, Queer, Trans, and Affectionally Diverse communities within the counseling profession and co-create a world in which ALL people can find “a counselor who looks like me.”

-As a Licensed Professional Counselor Intern registered with the Oregon Board of Licensed Professional Counselors and Therapists, I am supervised by Summer Brown, LMFT and Kimberly Jayne, PhD, LPC, NCC, RPT-S.
+As a Professional Counselor Associate registered with the Oregon Board of Licensed Professional Counselors and Therapists, I am supervised by Kimberly Jayne, PhD, LPC, NCC, RPT-S.

-Schedule a free 20-minute conversation so we can get to know one another and find out if we are a good fit!
+Request a free 20-minute appointment so we can get to know one another and find out if we are a good fit!

 For safety, I currently offer video counseling sessions due to COVID-19.
 We will meet via a secure teletherapy platform for our appointments.